 - Graduate small groups can be as creative as they want about how they operate.

-- Grads are encouraged to pass along their ideas for operating with other grads and with the CBS coordinator (BJ), to the benefit of the entire “Silent Audit” program.
+- Grads are encouraged to pass along their ideas for operating with other grads and with the CBS director (BJ), to the benefit of the entire “Silent Audit” program.

 To register, click here.

 Student* Portal: http://www.stsregistrar.org/cgi-bin/CBS/cbsstudent... *Includes alumni

 CBS Alums: If you haven't taken a course in recent years, you may not yet be in the system.
 Contact BJ Daly Horell and provide her with information that will enable her to add you to the system.

 Instructions for accessing the student portal, where all official notifications (grades, cancellations, student contact information) are posted:

 - To log in to the portal, enter your password into the field below the blue "Please Login" notice, and click on the "Login" button.

 - Passwords are case sensitive.